 One one level, anthropomorphized cartoon animals are pure wish fulfillment.
 If a magic fairy appeared before you, say, Merryweather from Disney’s Sleeping Beauty (1959), among the first things you’d ask for is that it grant your dog the ability to talk.
 Add in a down-home personality and a dash of regional dialect to your dog’s speech patterns, and you’d instantly be the hit of the neighborhood listserv, if not a viral sensation and talk-show staple.
 Long-lasting cartoon characters become life-long friends; sources of delight that you experience through the years and pass on to your own children.

 On the other hand, four score and five years of people trying to pin down Goofy’s species is a little troubling.
 You’d think a definitive statement would’ve been issued by this point, or that there’d be a global consensus among his adoring fans that would’ve caused the question to have long faded into obscurity.
 Why is the joy of having Goofy, in all of his incarnations and iterations, not enough?
 Why is it so important to pin him to a specific binominal nomenclature?

 After all, cartoons offer us worlds of limitless possibility.
 In animation, animals wear clothes, have nuanced relationships, drive automobiles and hatch all manner of hare-brained schemes.
 When they’re very lucky, they also get theme songs that stick in our minds forever.
 In the attempt to be a latter-day Linnaeus, the drive to classify and delineate a character like Goofy is also an effort to restrict and compartmentalize him.
+So, is Goofy a dog?
+Who knows!
+Maybe.
 Let Goofy be Goofy!